MichaelMansourati/no-swearing/README.md

 - Flickr API

 ### How to use seed files
-Run
+Type the following on command line, and enter password when prompted.
 ```
 psql -U <your_dbname> <your_username>
 ```
-on command line, and enter password when prompted.
 Once inside your database, run these three commands to clear your database and (more importantly,) to _reset the IDs of the tables_:
 ```
 TRUNCATE TABLE imagesdb RESTART IDENTITY CASCADE;